temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ## Purpose

-DataConverters can be configured to use a PayloadCodec to encrypt data before it’s sent to Temporal.
+In application code DataConverters can be configured to use a PayloadCodec to encrypt data before it’s sent to Temporal.

 ![](/static/img/remote-codec-server-problem)